ThinkMarkets vs RoboForex (RoboMarkets) Comparison

 Which brokers offers more tradeable asset classes, ThinkMarkets or RoboForex (RoboMarkets)?

-ThinkMarkets offers a more diverse selection of investment options than RoboForex (RoboMarkets) allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)., neither have Spread Betting and Agriculturals Looking at total tradeable symbols, ThinkMarkets has 1674, compared to 12000 from RoboForex (RoboMarkets).
+ThinkMarkets offers a more diverse selection of investment options than RoboForex (RoboMarkets) allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)., neither have Spread Betting and Agriculturals Looking at total tradeable symbols, ThinkMarkets has 1674, compared to 12000 from RoboForex (RoboMarkets).

 Can I trade cryptocurrency with ThinkMarkets or RoboForex (RoboMarkets)?